 Summer months are usually a time when you can easily up your activity level by spending more time walking outdoors and trying new activities like hiking, swimming and cycling.
 But as the temperature starts to creep up, extreme heat can bring its own challenges, especially when you’re trying to increase your step count.
-Here are six tips to help you stay on track with your walking routine during the hottest months of the year:

 Cotton T-shirts and spandex leggings aren’t ideal choices for hot weather since they trap heat and sweat.
-Instead, invest in light-colored shirts, tank tops and shorts that are made of moisture-wicking materials designed for exercising outdoors in extreme temperatures.
-These items keep your skin dry, make you feel cooler and are more comfortable.
+Instead, invest in light-colored shirts, tank tops and shorts made of moisture-wicking materials designed for exercising outdoors in extreme temperatures.
+These items keep your skin dry, make you feel cooler, and are more comfortable.
 It’s also a smart idea to wear a lightweight hat and sunglasses that shield your face and eyes from the sun.

-While a late morning or lunchtime walk can be a great idea in the spring and fall, during the summer, the sun’s UV index is highest between 11:30 a.m. and 1:30 p.m.
-Add in the rising temperatures during this time of day and it’s easy to see why the early morning and late evening hours are better choices for exercise.
+While a late-morning or lunchtime walk can be a great idea in the spring and fall, during the summer, the sun’s UV index is highest between 11:30 a.m. and 1:30 p.m.
+Add in the rising temperatures during this time of day, and it’s easy to see why the early morning and late-evening hours are better choices for exercise.
 Getting in your workout first thing in the morning also makes it less likely you skip your walk altogether.

 What’s more, exercising early in the day can also help boost your metabolism while an evening walk can aid digestion.
 If you opt for an evening walk, try closer to 8 p.m. when the sun is starting to set.